MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 - Outbound rules for private/domain (trusted) networks.
 - Outbound rules for guest/public (untrusted) networks.
 This template is important to enforce on mobile devices and home-based telecommuters that are not behind your firewall that is blocking outbound traffic.
-Enforcing these rules on laptops reduces the odds of phishing attacks sending users to malicious servers to harvest credentials or run attack code.
+Enforcing these rules on laptops reduces the odds of phishing attacks that send users to malicious servers to harvest credentials or run attack code.
-- Outbound rules that contain an override *allow list* for domain controllers and file servers called *Allow the connection if secure*.
+- Outbound rules that contain an override *allowlist* for domain controllers and file servers called *Allow the connection if secure*.

 To use the null encapsulation IPSEC authentication, you must create a Security Connection rule on